Non-integer base of numeration: Base e

-With base e the natural logarithm behaves like the common logarithm in base 10, as ln(1_{e}) = 0, ln(10_{e}) = 1, ln(100_{e}) = 2 and ln(1000_{e}) = 3 (or more precisely the representation in base e of 3, which is of course a non-terminating number).
+With base e the natural logarithm behaves like the common logarithm in base 10, as ln(1_{e}) = 0, ln(10_{e}) = 1, ln(100_{e}) = 2 and ln(1000_{e}) = 3 (or more precisely the representation in base e of 3, which is a non-terminating number).
 This means that the integer part of the natural logarithm of a number in base e counts the number of digits before the separating point in that number, minus one.

 The base e is the most economical choice of radix β > 1, where the radix economy is measured as the product of the radix and the length of the string of symbols needed to express a given range of values.
 A binary number uses only two different digits, but it needs a lot of digits for representing a number; base 10 writes shorter numbers, but it needs 10 different digits to write them.
 The balance between those is base e, which therefore would store numbers optimally.